apos/rapid-bulky-wshc-by-apos/README.md

 ## History

 Everything started with an OnStep chat topic: [wSHC (wireless Smart Hand Controller) with standard ESP32-Board and standard joystick shield (anyone?)](https://onstep.groups.io/g/main/message/51440).
 I had laying around some ESP32 and a Joystick board with buttons.
 When I found out, that the SHC is simply that, I liked the idea for prototyping or even more.
-It lead to this design and project.
+I did not order a PCB, extra parts or doing welding at the weekend just to get started with an wSHC when the list of components seem to be so simple.
+This lead to this project.

 ## Purpose